 Concerned that you can't afford Greensboro College?
 Don’t allow that to prevent you from submitting an application since 78.0% of students receive some form of financial aid.
-Greensboro College provides several online degree programs, with business administration being the most well liked.
+Greensboro College does not require freshmen to live on-campus.
 Get an idea of what student life at Greensboro College is like by enjoying some campus videos.

 SUNY Oneonta is a good decision for students pursuing a Business/Managerial Economics degree.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the modest town of Oneonta, New York.

 With 61.9% of the professors being full time, students will get a good amount of interaction with educators.
 This school offers grad degree programs for students who need to carry on after achieving a bachelor's degree.
 Ever wish colleges had a report card?
 Now they are.
 Have a look at SUNY Oneonta's scorecard.

 Every student who is interested in Business/Managerial Economics has to take a look at Green Mountain College.
 Poultney, Vermont is in a peaceful, tranquil, country area.

 The campus at Green Mountain College is extremely diverse and welcomes students from over 28 U.S. states and 12 nations around the world.
 Green Mountain College does not require first-year students to live on-campus.
 View a few school videos to discover what student life is like.

 University of California - Irvine is a good choice for students pursuing a Business/Managerial Economics degree.
 The setting in a major city is great for young people looking for enough possibilities for networking, adventure, and exploration.